manywho/ui-html5/README.md

 ## License

-This framework is released under the [MIT license](https://opensource.org/licenses/MIT).
+The UI framework is released under our shared source license: https://manywho.com/sharedsource